Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 The series keeps these distinct:

-- `SignWriting`: the writing system people read and write
+- SignWriting: the writing system people read and write
-- `Formal SignWriting`: the technical text model and encoding side used for storage, processing, search, and interoperability
+- Formal SignWriting: the technical text model and encoding side used for storage, processing, search, and interoperability

 Those belong together.